RogelioLB/extension-yt/README.md

 # Download Videos From YouTube | Extension For Google Chrome

 Hello, everyone this is an extension for google chrome, that can download videos from YouTube.
-Quality 1080hd, 720hd y 480, in formats MP4 and MP3
+Quality 1080hd, 720hd and 480, in formats MP4 and MP3

 ### Things that you are gonna need